-While stylish, quilted jackets are best for moderate winter climates.
+While stylish, a lightweight quilted jacket is best for moderate winter climates or as a layering piece underneath a winter jacket.
 They’re far thinner when compared to their heavy-duty parka counterparts.
 They’re also generally cut much slimmer, so don’t provide a lot of extra space for layering.

 Should men wear fur on their winter jacket?

 An ongoing argument, many will say that fur is too feminine for men.
 As gender roles in society evolve, however, fur on men’s coats is beginning to become in vogue.
 Overall, it’s a personal choice, and companies know this – most fur-lined hoods on coats for men are removable.

 Men’s winter jackets come in a few different styles that tend to be stark from one another.
 This makes it difficult to choose a jacket that can work in all occasions.
 Most men have more than one winter coat – one for casual wear, and one for more formal.
 Our goal below is to lay out some of the many differences between these styles to help you decide which is right for you.